mintapi/mintapi/README.md

     mint.initiate_account_refresh()

 You will notice the login step requires an ius_session and thx_guid.
 These are session cookies that must persists.
-You can obtain these values by searching your browser's cookies.
+If you choose not to install selenium and chromedriver, you must obtain these values by searching your browser's cookies.
 In Chrome, for example, visit chrome://settings/cookies and type intuit.
 Alternatively, you can login to Mint manually with your browser in inspect mode and poke around in the network tab.
 Providing these two cookies eliminates the need to 2-step authenticate.
 Mint requires this with all new browsers attempting to connect.
-In essence, your script will be masquerading in as your browser session.

 There are, additionally, deprecated wrappers for backward compatibility with old versions of the API.